-ISO 45001 is the future replacement to OHSAS 18001 and will become the international ISO standard for Occupational Health and Safety Management Systems (OHSMS).
+ISO 45001:2018 is the replacement to OHSAS 18001 and is the international ISO standard for Occupational Health and Safety Management Systems (OHSMS).

-Not only will the standard supercede OHSAS 18001, it will make integration with other management systems simpler than ever before; because it shares the new common structure defined by Annex SL, it is directly aligned with the 2015 versions of ISO 9001 and ISO 14001.
+Not only has the standard superceded OHSAS 18001, it makes integration with other management systems simpler than ever before; because it shares the new common structure defined by Annex SL, it is directly aligned with the 2015 versions of ISO 9001 and ISO 14001.

-You can find more information about this standard and potential differences to OHSAS 18001 here in the NQA ISO 45001 Gap Guide - download HERE.
+You can find more information about this standard and the differences to OHSAS 18001 here in the NQA ISO 45001 Gap Guide - download HERE.

 IMPLICATIONS AND MIGRATION TO ISO 45001

 If you have certification to OHSAS 18001 you will need to migrate to ISO 45001 to maintain the validity of certification.